Jakub-Horacek/js-katas/README.md

-# Elixeum JavaScript Katas
+# JavaScript Katas
-Welcome to the Elixeum Series of JavaScript tasks! 🚀
+Welcome to the series of JavaScript tasks! 🚀

 ## Overview
-This repository is a collection of JavaScript Katas designed to enhance my Vanilla JS skills and is exclusively shared with other members of the Elixeum Katas program.
+This repository is a collection of JavaScript Katas designed to enhance my Vanilla JS skills and is exclusively shared with other members of the Katas program.
+It used to be an @Elixeum only project but nowadays it is not.

 ## Purpose
 The primary goal of this series is to sharpen my Vanilla JS skills.
-As part of Elixeum's initiative to foster continuous learning, these katas serve as a freetime activity for me and my fellow Elixeum Katas program members.
+These katas serve as a freetime activity for me and my fellow Katas program members.

 ## Guidelines
 - **Vanilla JS Only:** Stick to pure JavaScript without the use of AI, JavaScript libraries, or frameworks.